Medication vs Therapy: How Do You Know What You Actually Need?

 • What if therapy stops helping?

-• Why combine both?
+• Why combine therapy and medication?

 Ready to take the next step?